Leicester Mercury

-The Leicester Mercury is a British regional newspaper for the city of Leicester and the neighbouring counties of Leicestershire and Rutland.
-The paper began in the 19th century as the Leicester Daily Mercury and later changed to its present title.
+Leicester Mercury is a British regional newspaper for the city of Leicester and the neighbouring counties of Leicestershire and Rutland.
+The paper began in the 19th century as Leicester Daily Mercury and later changed to its present title.

 Early history

 The paper was founded by James Thompson, already proprietor of the Leicester Chronicle which he had merged with the Leicestershire Mercury ten years earlier.
 The Leicester Daily Mercury was an evening paper, the first to be published in Leicester, and provided support to the Liberal Party in the general election.

-The first issue was published on 31 January 1874 from the paper's offices at 3 St Martin's, consisting of four pages of five columns each.
+The first issue was published on 31 January 1874 from the paper's offices at St Martin's, consisting of four pages of five columns each.
 The paper cost a halfpenny and was initially published daily, at 3pm and 6pm, except on Fridays, when the presses were busy with the title's sister paper, the Leicestershire Chronicle and Mercury.